 Signature Required Upon Receipt

-Shipments containing valuable items require signatures.
-If no one’s home to sign for the package, it goes back into the truck.
-The driver will try to deliver the package a few more times before returning it to the warehouse.
+If a shipment containing valuable items can’t be signed for when the driver arrives, it will go back into the truck.
+The driver will make multiple attempts at delivering the package before sending it back to the warehouse.

 What Are Possible Outcomes of a DHL Exception?